Nesbitt: And make it double!

 4Kids rose to prominence in the late-'90s and early-2000s with their dubs of Pokémon and Yu-Gi-Oh!, which it helped popularize in the U.S. The success helped the company subsequently acquire more anime properties (mostly of the merchandising-type), and it adapted them with varying levels of success — chiefly by applying unusual edits, cuts, and modifications to get them on network TV.
 These cuts, in addition to some comments by its higher-ups and its refusal to release uncut DVDs of the adapted series (although they did briefly attempt this), helped 4Kids garner a fair share of hatred among fans of the original versions of these shows.

-Arguments about it came to a head with the bizarre localization and edit of One Piece, which managed to combine all of the company's (in)famous practices into one show: numerous content edits, the replacement of all of the original music, the removal of a large number of episodes (that turned out to be important later on — although they couldn't have known at the time), and widespread changes to the original script and plot even in the unedited parts.
+Arguments about it came to a head with the bizarre localization and edit of One Piece of all shows, which managed to combine all of the company's (in)famous practices into one show: numerous content edits, the replacement of all of the original music, the removal of a large number of episodes (that turned out to be important later on — although they couldn't have known at the time), and widespread changes to the original script and plot even in the unedited parts.
 All of this made some people hate the entire company, and it remains the unfortunate darkest mark on its reputation, particularly as its naysayers believe it has permanently stunted the chances One Piece ever had of being a major media franchise in the States - as opposed to Japan, where it is tied with Dragon Ball for being the most successful and important manga and anime franchise in the history of media, though we can't say One Piece hasn't turned out successful anyway.
 To say that there was a backlash would be, uh... putting it pretty mildly.
 To be fair, 4Kids didn't want anything to do with One Piece, as they were well aware of how un-family friendly it was.
 However, Toei Animation forced 4Kids into dubbing the show, as they would only license other shows to 4Kids as part of a packaged deal.

 Because of this, Japanese studios would actually make an exception to the fansubbers' "gentleman's agreement" to stop fansubbing when a series is licensed.
 Said agreement is basically, when an anime gets licensed, fansubbers abandon that particular anime, so that Japanese studios will condone the fansubbers' "piracy" of the show.
 4Kids' reputation has long been so abysmal (even though it has a fan following that extends way back) that Japanese studios would allow fans to continue fansubbing a show if it gets licensed to 4Kids, in large part due to 4Kids' refusal to offer Japanese audio even on the DVD releases, and their rabid censorship policies.